Thomas Furner

 West London Observer, 8 July 1865

-The grave is located directly behind the lodge where Furner lived.
+Furner's grave is located directly behind the lodge where he lived.
 The inscription reads:

 In memory of Thomas Furner, who rested from his labours here October 22nd 1907, in his 70th year.
 Erected by his friends in gratitude for his services as the first superintendent of this cemetery for 42 years.